 Thirty-year-old Ruth has moved back in with her parents following a breakup.
 Her father, Howard, has recently been diagnosed with Alzheimer’s, and the disease has been taking its toll on his memory.
 He has lost his job teaching history at the local university, and Ruth and his former students decide to invent a class for him to teach on the history of California in order to give him something to do.
 Since he’s been barred from teaching on campus, they have to come up with creative reasons to keep hosting classes at different locations: one week, they hold a lesson at a Chinese restaurant, while Howard gives a lecture on the Canton population of California in 1880.
 The following week they meet at a Mexican restaurant.

-It’s a funny, sad, and smart scene from Goodbye, Vitamin, the debut novel by American writer Rachel Khong.
+It’s a funny, sad, and smart scene from Goodbye, Vitamin (Henry Holt and Co.), the debut novel by American writer Rachel Khong.
 That it is centered around a restaurant makes sense in the larger context of Khong’s work.
 Khong was an editor at the inventive and singular food magazine Lucky Peach, which sadly just put out their twenty-third and final issue.
 Earlier this year, she worked with Lucky Peach to publish All About Eggs: Everything We Know About the Most Important Food, of which she was the principle editor.
 Goodbye, Vitamin is her first longform fiction project, though she’s had pieces in Joyland, The Believer, and Tin House.
 I called her one afternoon while she was at home in San Francisco to talk about her book.

 How was writing a novel—which, congrats, by the way—how was that experience different from writing a book about eggs?